ontochoice/.github/profile/README.md

 View the [latest Evaluations for Choosing Terms and Ontologies document](https://docs.google.com/document/d/1vb-icDRYCffAn1z2jK5DmNXiYMmO9bKcri4JC9FpXuc).

-See some of our previously published documents [on our web site](https://ontochoice.github.io/choosing-terms-and-ontologies/).
+See some of our previously published documents [on our web site](https://ontochoice.github.io/choosing-terms-and-ontologies/) (in progress!).

 Find our ongoing notes and documentation [in our Google Docs folder](https://drive.google.com/drive/folders/1Pj0R_4KA_fF2Cg_I0LazMScpkcbXK7AQ).